Ashnfreeman/140A-Final-MVP-Report/Report.md

 # **Market Opportunity and Business Model Madlib**
-  [INSERT NAME HERE] is a B2C organization that serves students who need a cheap, seamless, and portable way to take, organize, and carry their notes.
+  SmartNote is a B2C organization that serves students who need a cheap, seamless, and portable way to take, organize, and carry their notes.
 We will generate revenue using ad-based and transactional revenue models.

   We estimate our market size to be upwards of 50,000 people, according to statistics released on the number of downloads for popular tablet notetaking apps.